Insight

 On Thursday, August 28th, Deepinsight had the pleasure of hosting the launch of the government's first roadmap for the technology industry.
 The launch brought together politicians, business leaders, and the press to discuss how Norway can become a global digital winner.

-Minister of Digitalization and Administration Karianne Tung, State Secretary in the Ministry of Trade and Fisheries Vegard Grøslie Wennesland and CEO of Abelia Øystein E. Søreide came to our office in Oslo to present the roadmap.
-The roadmap outlines the government's ambitions for technology in business, focusing on strengthening Norwegian competitiveness, creating test laboratories for new solutions, and facilitating innovation in the public sector, including healthcare.
+Minister of Digitalisation and Public Administration Karianne Tung, State Secretary in the Ministry of Trade, Industry and Fisheries Vegard Grøslie Wennesland, and CEO of Abelia Øystein E. Søreide came to our office in Oslo to present the roadmap.
+The roadmap describes the government's ambitions for technology in business, with a focus on strengthening Norway's competitiveness, creating testbeds for new solutions, and facilitating innovation in the public sector, including healthcare.

 Olav also shared how Deepinsight Hero contributes to value creation in healthcare.
-An analysis from Menon Economics shows that the solution can free up resources equivalent to 1.8 billion kroner.
+An analysis from Menon Economics shows that the solution can free up resources equivalent to NOK 1.8 billion.

-He emphasized the importance of building technology that creates value for the healthcare system while also being exportable to countries with similar structures and incentives.
-“AI should not replace healthcare personnel, but enable them to spend more time with patients.
-This is real value creation,” he said.
+He emphasized the importance of building technology that creates value for the healthcare system, while also being exportable to countries with similar structures and incentives. «AI should not replace healthcare professionals, but make it possible for them to spend more time with patients.
+This is real value creation,» he said.

-Olav also pointed out the four pillars necessary for success as an AI-based health technology company:
+Olav also pointed to the four fundamental pillars needed to succeed as an AI-based health technology company:

 Access to talent